 Jumping rope is yet another great way to burn calories.

 Since you can do it just about anywhere, it is relatively low impact, it can also make for a great warmup for a workout.
 Jumping rope is also great for building coordination and timing throughout your body.

-For more information on jumping rope, check our guide on the Floyd Mayweather style of jumping rope..
+For more information on jumping rope, check our article on How to Jump Rope Like Floyd Mayweather.

 Swimming also makes for a great way to burn calories and keep you in a caloric deficit.
 Swimming also comes with numerous benefits, such as increased lung capacity, while being easy on the joints.

-For more information on swimming, check out our in more depth post on swimming for fitness and fat loss.
+For more information on swimming, check out our article on swimming for fitness and fat loss.

-- Resistance training is the best way to preserve muscle while losing weight, which helps you burn just fat.
+- Resistance training is the best way to preserve muscle while losing weight, which helps you burn pure fat.